nikich28/asr_project_template/README.md

 ## Test my model

 I use 42 epoch checkpoint for testing.
 So you can do it in DataSphere:
+But should change the name of the checkpoint.

 ```shell
 #!g1.1